ThanikachalamK/reacthooks-webpack-MiniCart/README.md

 ## Summary

-This is a simple ReactJS frontend application demonstrating some latest features and tools.
+This is a simple ReactJS frontend application demonstrating Mini-Cart Application.

 ## Tools & Libraries used